Bounce flash photography technique – mimicking window light

-My choice of lens in this instance was the Nikon AF-S 85mm f/1.4G (vendor) on the Nikon D3.
+My choice of lens in this instance was the Nikon AF-S 85mm f/1.4G (affiliate) on the Nikon D3.

 My camera settings were: 1/160th @ f1.8 @ 800 ISO,

-Here is the comparison image where I disabled my flash, so that you can see what the ambient light levels were at those settings:
+This first image below is the comparison photo where I disabled my flash, so that you can see what the ambient light levels were at those settings.

-Switching my flash on, and being specific about how I bounce my flash, here is the image out of the RAW converter, with the WB adjusted.
+Switching my flash on, and being specific about how I bounce my flash, the next one is the image out of the RAW converter, with the WB adjusted.
 The skin tones are a little too saturated, but this is a good starting point for me to play around with the image further in ACR / Lightroom.

 The first thing you will notice is that the colors were muted in the first image at the top.
 This is intentionally for effect.
 I wanted a vintage feel to the image.
 You will also notice that I cloned out the white line that leads from the bride’s chin to the flowers.
 That’s the edge of her veil, and I found it distracting.
 Ideally I should’ve taken care of it at the time by positioning the veil slightly differently.
 A few minutes work in Photoshop simplifies it by removing it all together.